Many or all companies we feature compensate us. Compensation and editorial

 What if I’m denied a home equity investment from Hometap?

-If a potential homeowner’s application is denied by Hometap, reasons could include low home value, high existing debt, or insufficient equity in the home.
+If Hometap denies a potential homeowner’s application, the reasons could include high existing debt or insufficient equity in the home.
 Understanding these reasons can be key to finding an alternative solution.

 For those who have been declined, the following resources and options may be helpful: